62nd All Native Basketball Tournament cancelled for Feb. 2021 - Prince Rupert Northern View

 “Tournaments in the summertime haven’t done too well,” Haugan said.
 “Basketball season runs until March.
 After that, everything shuts down and everyone goes about their business for the rest of the year getting ready to start up again in September.”

-With the November 2020 qualifying tournament previously canceled, even if the tournament could be postponed, which Haugan said it will not be, the tournament organization still has issues and concerns to overcome.
+The team qualifying round of the tournament was scheduled for November 2020 and was cancelled, Haugan said, so even if qualifiers and the tournament could be postponed the organization still has issues and concerns to overcome.

 “The tournament still has problems here, because our biggest source of income is ticket sales.
 Without a tournament we won’t have any money coming in to pay bills,” Haugan said.